mtrk-dev/.github/profile/README.md

 cd mtrk_designer_gui
 vagrant up
 ```
+(optional) You can open VirtualBox to check the status of the VM.

 This will create in a few minutes a new VM and install all required dependencies.
 Once the installation has finished, the MTRK Designer GUI and MTRK Viewer Software can be accessed by opening the URLs `127.0.0.1:5010` and `127.0.0.1:6010` respectively in a modern browser (Firefox or Chrome).